 Use access keys from Office 2003 in Ribbon programs

-In the Microsoft Office 2010 programs, menus and toolbars have been replaced by the ribbon, which is a part of the Microsoft Fluent user interface.
-However, if you have memorized and become accustomed to using the access keys from earlier versions of Microsoft Office, they will still work.
+In some Microsoft Office programs, menus and toolbars have been replaced by the Ribbon, which is a part of the Microsoft Office Fluent user interface.
+However, if you have memorized and gotten used to using the access keys from Microsoft Office 2003, you can still use them.

-When you are using an access key from an earlier version of Office, a message is displayed to alert you and to remind you which keys you have pressed.
-For example, in Word 2010 you want to insert a hyperlink in your file, and you are used to using the access key sequence from Office 2003, so you press ALT+I. The following message is shown to remind you of which keys you have pressed: Office access key: ALT, I,.
+When you are using an access key from Office 2003, a message is displayed to alert you and to remind you which keys you have pressed.
+For example, in either Microsoft Office Word or Microsoft Office Excel, you want to insert a hyperlink in your file, and you are used to using the access key sequence from Office 2003, so you press ALT+I. The following message is shown to remind you of which keys you have pressed: Office 2003 access key: ALT, I,.
 When you press the I key again, the Insert Hyperlink dialog box is displayed.